The Best Smart Smoke and Carbon Monoxide Detectors

 2 top picks

-Smart smoke detectors are meant to increase effectiveness and cut down on maintenance of your home’s alert system.
-Here’s what sets a smart smoke detector apart from a traditional smoke alarm:
+Smart smoke and carbon monoxide detectors are meant to increase effectiveness and cut down on maintenance of your home’s alert system.
+Here’s what sets a smart detector apart from traditional monitoring devices:

 - Mobile notifications warn you about fire and carbon monoxide (CO) danger even when you’re away from home, so help arrives faster